prvn2004/Njack_Hack_It_Out-Worcul-_/README.md

 so the first page of app contains all the messages sent by peoples. messages are arranged in a way such that new messages will come on top.

-the second page is interesting. it uses github repo and github user api to search users with their username and get their details and repos. we will come on this point ! later firstly let move on next point. the third page contains user's profile details and messages done by user. at top there is toolbar containing logout button. session management is done very precisely.!
+the second page is interesting. it uses github repo and github user api to search users with their username and get their details and repos. we will come on this point later, firstly let move on next point. the third page contains user's profile details and messages done by user. at top there is toolbar containing logout button. session management is done very precisely.!